-So far, in over 750 consecutive cases in children, I have seen excellent results in terms of relief from symptoms of snoring and sleep apnoea, limited pain and painkiller requirements after surgery, quick recovery and no cases of delayed discharge or readmission with pain.
+So far, in over 800 of my own consecutive cases in children, I have seen excellent results in terms of relief from symptoms of snoring and sleep apnoea, limited pain and painkiller requirements after surgery, quick recovery and no cases of delayed discharge or readmission with pain.
 Bleeding after surgery has been rare: only three cases (0.4%) have come back to hospital following a small amount of bleeding at home which settled on its own.
 Parents' satisfaction has typically been excellent.

 I have also used this method in older teenagers and adults, generally with excellent results and minimal pain.

 Our experience of Coblation® intracapsular tonsillectomy in over 1000 cases suggests a very low rate of complications- I have seen no cases of major bleeding which required intervention in my series, or severe pain requiring delayed discharge or readmission to hospital, with a generally rapid return to normal activities.
 The average time to go back to school or nursery is 6 days.
 Nonetheless, it is important for patients and parents to be aware of the typical risks of traditional tonsil surgery.